marctheshark3/AI-Project-Starter-Kit/README.md

 1. **LLM-Powered Documentation Generation** - Templates and prompts for generating comprehensive PRDs, architecture diagrams, and Docker configurations
 2. **GitHub Project Management** - Step-by-step guide for setting up and managing GitHub repositories
 3. **AI-Assisted Development** - Guide for using Cursor with the @ tool to reference documentation during implementation
-4. **Crypto Payment Integration** - Tools for integrating Fleet SDK to enable Ergo blockchain payments via Nautilus wallet
+4. **Optional Blockchain Integration** - Tools for integrating with the Ergo blockchain ecosystem via Fleet SDK

 ## 📚 Contents

 ### System Prompts for LLMs
 - **`Comprehensive AI Project Initialization System Prompt`** - A unified prompt for generating PRDs, diagrams, and Docker configurations
-- **`Fleet SDK Crypto Payment System Prompt`** - Extended prompt for blockchain payment integration
+- **`Ergo Blockchain Integration System Prompt`** - Extended prompt for optional Ergo blockchain integration with Fleet SDK

 ### Guides
 - **`Cursor Guide`** - How to use Cursor with the @ tool to reference your PRD during development